bento-codeing/cermjs/export/README.md

         cerm.listAll();
         ```

-- The `getListenerDetailsByType` method allows you to get the details of an event listener you suscribed by his type
+- The `getListenerDetailsByType` method allows you to get the details of all event listeners for a specific type
     - Parameter:
         - `type`: A case-sensitive string representing the event type to use for getting the details

     - Example:
         ```js
-        // get all suscribed event with "click" type cerm.getListenerDetailsByType("click");
+        // get all suscribed event listeners for the "click" type cerm.getListenerDetailsByType("click");
         ```

-- The `getListenerDetailsById` method allows you to get the details of an event listener you suscribed by his id _(note: each saved event has an uniq id)_
+- The `getListenerDetailsById` method allows you to get the details of an event listener by his internal id _(note: each saved event has an uniq id)_
     - Parameter:
         - `id`: A case-sensitive string or a number indicating that used for getting the details